gotche/config/README.md

 config
 ======

-Personal package selection and and config files
+Personal package selection and and config files.
 For that we are going to use a masterless salt minion.

 Install salt minion